POPULAR FEATURES

 A short guide to Brand Localization

-distrubted marketing headers
+distributed marketing headers

-Distributed marketing is a model where organizations formulate marketing messages at the corporate level and execute them locally through partners, dealers, or retailers.
+Distributed marketing is a model where organizations formulate marketing messages at the corporate level and distribute them locally through partners, dealers, or retailers.
 Local partners then customize these marketing assets to fit their locality and target customers while staying on brand.

 Distributed marketing is common to franchises, companies with multiple regional locations, and businesses that partner with field sales agents and retailers to market products and services.
 This marketing model allows brands to meet customers at a personal and local level.
 When done right, distributed marketing can promote brand consistency across all locations and rally for more engagement from customers.

 However, distributed marketing comes with its own set of challenges.
-A significant downside to distributed marketing is misalignment and fragmentation of marketing activities.
-This misalignment can be attributed to the many parties involved and the lack of a clear marketing strategy to ensure cohesiveness.
+A significant downside to distributed marketing is the misalignment and fragmentation of marketing activities.
+This can be attributed to the many parties involved and the lack of a clear marketing strategy to ensure cohesiveness.
 But that's not the only issue.

 As you'll see below, distributed marketing faces a couple of challenges.